jaredhendrickson13/pfsense-api/docs/GRAPHQL.md

 ## Schema and Documentation

-The full schema for the GraphQL API can be found in the [GraphQL reference](https://pfrest.org/graphql-docs/), or you can access the schema directly from your pfSense instance using the /api/v2/schema/graphql endpoint.
+The full schema for the GraphQL API can be found [here](https://pfrest.org/graphql-docs/schema.graphql), or you can access the schema directly from your pfSense instance using the /api/v2/schema/graphql endpoint.
 It is also highly recommended to read through the [GraphQL documentation](https://graphql.org/learn/) to fully understand how to interact with the GraphQL API.